imCodePartnerAB/imcms/docs/user-documentation/editors/image/image-editor.rst

 To close the history table click **Hide history** button.

+.. note:: Max number of records in the history can be configured by developers.

 ----------------
 Image Attributes
 ----------------

 **Alt text** - the text to be displayed instead of the image if the upload fails.
-There is an example below
+There is an example below.

+.. note:: Whether this field is required can be configured by developers.

 .. image:: _static/editor/alt-text-example.png